zealot128/stefanwienert.net/source/_posts/2012-03-08-kickstart-xing-api-with-ruby-and-oauth.markdown

 categories: [xing,ruby,english]
 ---

+**Update:** Meanwhile, there is a Omniauth provider for the XING-API, which much easen the process describes below.

 Recently, the Social Network XING.com released it's public (closed) beta to API developers.
 The API uses OAuth for Authentication and REST for the URL design.
 Here, I want to show, how you make basic requests via XING API.
 For this example, I will query the user's profile information (education, professional background etc.)